zacanger/eslint-config-zacanger/README.md

 ## Notes

 Our rules are heavily based on [Standard](https://standardjs.com/).
+If `eslint-plugin-prettier` is installed, our style rules are removed.

 Most rules only warn.
 Exceptions (rules that error):